 The period between the moment when a new member accepts his bid and his initiation as a full brother is known as new member education (Some fraternities use the term associate member process or pledgeship).
 This time period is when new members become familiar with the chapter, history and values of the fraternity.
-Program length varies from chapter to chapter; however, the average program is about 6 weeks.
-The Greek Life Office encourages all chapters to not have new member programs longer than six weeks.
-IFC and University policy stipulates that new member programs not last longer than 8 weeks.
+Program length varies from chapter to chapter; however, the recommended and expected length is no more than 6 weeks.

 How much does a fraternity cost?

-These are average numbers.
+These are current average costs.
 Each fraternity will have its exact costs that can be provided upon request.